 - No Go Zone creation

 The level of detail you can specify is impressive, such as cleaning specific rooms on specific days in a specific way.
-All-in-all the app is another strong point.
+All in all, the app is another strong point.

 Voice control